Body Parts (film)

-Body Parts is a 1991 American body sci-fi horror film directed by Eric Red and starring Jeff Fahey, Kim Delaney, Brad Dourif, Zakes Mokae, and Lindsay Duncan.
+Body Parts is a 1991 American sci-fi body horror film directed by Eric Red and starring Jeff Fahey, Kim Delaney, Brad Dourif, Zakes Mokae, and Lindsay Duncan.
 It was produced by Frank Mancuso Jr., from a screenplay by Red and Norman Snider, who dramatized a story that Patricia Herskovic and Joyce Taylor had based on the horror novel Choice Cuts by Pierre Boileau and Thomas Narcejac.
 The film follows a psychologist who undergoes an experimental arm transplant surgery and begins having visions of murders.

 Plot

 Bill Chrushank is a psychologist working with convicted killers at a prison.
 While driving to work, Bill gets in a horrific car accident and loses an arm.
 At the hospital, Dr. Agatha Webb convinces Bill's wife to sign off on an experimental transplant surgery.

 Bill awakens from the surgery and begins to adjust to his new arm.
 After he is released from the hospital, he resumes his work and things seem to be back to normal.
 However, Bill starts seeing visions of horrible acts of murder (as if he is committing them) and occasionally loses control of his new arm.
 At the prison, a convict tells Bill that the tattoo on his new arm is only given to inmates on death row.
 Bill has a police friend scan his new fingerprints and is shocked to discover the arm came from executed convicted serial killer Charley Fletcher, who had murdered 20 people.

-Bill confronts Dr. Webb and finds the identities of two other patients: Mark Draper and Remo Lacey who received the killer's legs and other arm, respectively.
+Bill confronts Dr. Webb and finds the identities of two other patients: Mark Draper and Remo Lacey, who received the killer's legs and other arm, respectively.
 Bill visits Remo, who was a struggling artist before the transplant but now is making a small fortune selling paintings he made with his new arm.
 Noting Remo's paintings depict the same visions he had, Bill tells him that he is painting what the killer saw.
 Remo, however, only cares about his newfound success and dismisses Bill's warnings.
 Bill meets Mark and tries to warn him but Mark is just happy to be able to walk again and advises Bill to be grateful and move on.

 Bill becomes increasingly agitated and violent.
 He demands that Dr. Webb remove his arm but she refuses, stating that the problems he is experiencing are insignificant compared to her experiment's success.
 Bill meets up with Remo and Mark at a bar.
 A drunk man recognizes Bill from news about the surgery, and demands to see his arm.
 Bill snaps and a bar fight breaks out where Bill single-handedly takes out several men and almost kills one before being stopped.